dbalatero/SkyRocket.spoon/README.md

 local SkyRocket = hs.loadSpoon("SkyRocket")

 sky = SkyRocket:new({
+  -- Opacity of resize canvas
+  opacity = 0.3,

   -- Which modifiers to hold to move a window? moveModifiers = {'cmd', 'shift'},